 Eligible customers - those considered vulnerable or at serious risk of fuel poverty - will receive a maximum rebate of £140.
 The mandatory criteria and guidelines are set out in the Warm Home Discount regulations.

 Under the scheme suppliers can also provide energy efficiency and debt advice, debt assistance and other rebates, and help people check for benefit and grant entitlements.

-Find out more and how to claim here.
+Find out more about claiming here.

 Cold weather payments

-It's paid by the Government through local benefit and pensions offices, straight into the account where a claimants' other benefits go.
+It's paid by the Government through local benefit and pensions offices, straight into the account where a claimant's other benefits go.

 People who receive the benefits outlined above will be paid £25 for every weekly cold snap between the start of November and the end of March, usually within two weeks of the freezing weather.

 The first piece of advice all providers and debt advice groups give is to get in touch as soon as there's an issue, or the possibility of one.

 Most of the debt relief and assistance schemes are administered through Charis Grants, which we look at here.